Latvia Golden Visa: Investment Options, Schengen Access & Residency in 2026

 Investment TypeLatvia Golden Visa investment amountHolding PeriodGovernment FeeBest ForKey Requirements / Notes

-Latvia Golden Visa Real Estate€250,0005 years5% of purchase pricePassive investorsProperty must not be agricultural or forest land; hold investment for minimum 5 years
+Latvia Golden Visa Real Estate€250,0005 years5% of the purchase pricePassive investorsProperty must not be agricultural or forest land; hold investment for a minimum 5 years

 Latvia Golden Visa Government Bonds€250,0005 years€38,000Low-risk / conservative investorsBonds are non-interest-bearing; funds returned after 5 years